FAQs on Alternative Assessments

 - ‘Take-away exams’ - these exams will have to be submitted by a set deadline.
 You should have received the details regarding these from your module coordinator.
 Again, if you haven’t received any of these details, please contact module coordinators to let them know

 - ‘Synchronous online exams’ - these are scheduled, timed online exams that are taken at the same time by every student on the module.
 For example: multiple choice quiz, open book exams.
 The answers to this exam can be inputted directly online, or submitted when complete via an electronic file.
-Your module coordinator will have shared these details with you on how and when these will be run.
+Your module coordinator will share these details and advise on how these will be run.
+The resit online exam timetable will be published through Student Apps no later than 27th July 2020.

 More than 70% of the alternative assessments arranged by DCU will be ‘set tasks’ or ‘take away exams’ as outlined above.